Skip to content Skip to footer

 Two professionals reviewing a contract

-How to prevent will disputes
+How to prevent Will disputes

-With factors including more complicated family structures, people living longer and an increase in illnesses such as dementia during later life, the Courts are seeing many more disputes than ever before.
+With factors including more complicated family structures, people living longer and an increase in illnesses such as dementia during later life, the Courts are seeing many more Will disputes than ever before.

 Bonita Walters, partner in our contentious trusts and probate team says she is not surprised this is happening but there are steps that people can take to reduce the chances of dispute after their death.

 “For decades now, people are living longer and dementia has been on the rise.
-Coupled with more complicated family structures like second and multiple marriages, cohabitation, step-families, blended families and a general increase in wealth – meaning there are increased expectations around inheritance – it is not surprising that disputes are on the rise.
+Coupled with more complicated family structures like second and multiple marriages, cohabitation, step-families, blended families and a general increase in wealth – meaning there are increased expectations around inheritance – it is not surprising that Will disputes are on the rise.

 “The obvious thing to do is to have a Will professionally drawn up.
 A good Will drafter will be able to provide you with inheritance tax and estate planning advice, be alert to potential challenges and put in safeguards, e.g. obtaining capacity assessment if there is any chance of your testamentary capacity being challenged due to age or other health factors.

-“The Will drafter should make detailed notes of every discussion and meeting and the execution of the Will, because if there is a dispute after your death, the Will drafter’s file would provide valuable evidence.
+“The Will drafter should make detailed notes of every discussion and meeting and the execution of the Will, because if there is a dispute after your death, their file would provide valuable evidence.
 If you anticipate any disgruntled beneficiary or if you are excluding someone who you think is expecting to benefit, then have a letter prepared explaining why they are getting less or nothing at all.
 You should also keep your Will under review if circumstances change.

-“Make sure that the Will drafter has professional indemnity insurance in place, so that your estate can seek damages if something goes wrong because of their work.
+“Make sure that the Will drafter has professional indemnity insurance in place so that your estate can seek damages if something goes wrong because of their work.

 “Very often disputes arise because the family relationship has already broken down.
 Even if it has not, arguing over inheritance would have a detrimental effect on any relationship.
 Depending on the outcome, one person’s financial gain is another person’s financial loss.
 The stress and hurt cannot be quantified.

-Speak to a specialist
+Speak to a Wills disputes specialist

 Posted: